 - Greek Yogurt (or yogurt of choice) - Greek yogurt acts like a binder for this protein bar recipe and adds a hefty boost of protein, too!
 If you'd like to convert this recipe to a vegan-friendly one, you can simply use a vegan yogurt like coconut yogurt or almond milk yogurt.
 Note that you may need to add 1-2 Tbsp more of the peanut butter powder to make the protein bars since vegan yogurts are more watery compared to Greek yogurt.

 - Chocolate Chips - you can use any chocolate chips.
-To make these protein bars low-carb, use a lower sugar, stevia-sweetened brand like this one below.
+To make these protein bars low-carb, use a lower sugar, stevia-sweetened brand

 More Powdered Peanut Butter Recipes

 Step by Step